The MLOps agent is a feature exclusive to DataRobot MLOps. Contact your DataRobot representative for information on enabling it.

 - Deploy the model package.
 Create a deployment to display metrics about the running model.

-- Use the deployment Integrations tab to view a code snippet demonstrating how to instrument your prediction code with the agent to report metrics.
+- Use the deployment Predictions tab to view a code snippet demonstrating how to instrument your prediction code with the agent to report metrics.

 Using a remote deployment environment: